TurboGears/tg2docs/docs/main/BasicMoves.rst

 (Model View Controller).
 We just scratched the surface on the V and C parts here.

-This would be a good spot to link to further information about templates and controllers...
+.. todo:: This would be a good spot to link to further information about templates
+    and controllers...

 and of course, the next step in the tutorial path!